Cheap Auto Insurance for Seniors in 2025 (Lowest Rates With These 10 Companies)

 Cons

-- Limited Coverage Options: While affordable, Erie may offer fewer coverage options compared to some other insurers, which may limit flexibility.
+- Limited Coverage Options: While affordable, Erie may offer fewer coverage options than other insurers, limiting flexibility.

 Enter your ZIP code below to compare auto insurance rates.